 Regaining Our Original State of Being

 The way to regain this state is not through religion.
 You can’t retrieve it by believing in mythology.
-In fact, mythology and superstition are intentional barriers.
+Mythology and superstition are intentional barriers.
 That’s right; organized religion doesn’t want you to know the answer to a joyful life is something they cannot provide.
 The answer is closer and more personal.
 We need to look inside, not outside.
 You are the source of your happiness, not religion.

 We call these processes or tools “spiritual technologies.”
 These tools make up the domain of spiritual exploration.